OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

     - [StrongBox](https://developer.android.com/training/articles/keystore#HardwareSecurityModule) - In Android 9 (Pie), StrongBox was introduced, another approach to implement a hardware-backed KeyStore.
 While previous to Android 9 Pie, a hardware-backed KeyStore would be any TEE implementation that lies outside of the Android OS kernel.
 StrongBox is an actual complete separate hardware chip that is added to the device on which the KeyStore is implemented and is clearly defined in the Android documentation.
 You can check whether a key resides in StrongBox.
 When a key resides in StrongBox, you can be sure that it is protected by a hardware security module that has its own CPU, secure storage, and True Random Generator (TRNG).
 All the sensitive cryptographic operations happen on this chip, in the secure boundaries of StrongBox.

     - [GateKeeper](https://source.android.com/security/authentication/gatekeeper) - The GateKeeper module enables device pattern and password authentication.
 The security sensitive operations during the authentication process happen inside the TEE that is available on the device.
+GateKeeper consists of three main components, (1) `gatekeeperd` which is the service that exposes GateKeeper, (2) GateKeeper HAL, which is the hardware interface and (3) the TEE implementation which is the actual software that implements the GateKeeper functionality in the TEE.

 ##### Verified Boot

 We need to have a way to ensure that code that is being executed on Android devices comes from a trusted source and that its integrity is not compromised.
 In order to achieve this, Android introduced the concept of verified boot.
 The goal of verified boot is to establish a trust relationship between the hardware and the actual code that executes on this hardware.
-During the verified boot sequence, a full chain of trust is established starting from the hardware-protected Root-of-Trust (RoT) up until the final system that is running.
-Passing through and verifying all the required boot phases.
+During the verified boot sequence, a full chain of trust is established starting from the hardware-protected Root-of-Trust (RoT) up until the final system that is running, passing through and verifying all the required boot phases.
 When the Android system is finally booted you can rest assure that the system is not tampered with.
 You have cryptographic proof that the code which is running, is the one that is intended by the OEM and not one that has been maliciously or accidentally altered.

 Further information is available in the [Android documentation](https://source.android.com/security/verifiedboot).

-#### Domain 2: Software isolation
+#### Software isolation

 ##### Android Users and Groups